ImCatherineNoel/Preprocessing-II/To-Do.md

 ## Task 4: Desktop Updates Needed
-* [ ] Review the [desktop design file](design-files/fun-bus-desktop.png).
+DONE == Review the [desktop design file](design-files/fun-bus-desktop.png).
 Notice the navigation, header, and buttons at the bottom of the page are missing.
-* [ ] Navigation: Use the `navigation.less` file for all your navigation styling
-* [ ] Main Header: Use the `home-page.less` file for the header styling.
+DONE == Navigation: Use the `navigation.less` file for all your navigation styling DONE == Main Header: Use the `home-page.less` file for the header styling.
 * [ ] Buttons: Create a parametric mixin that can create the missing buttons in the design file.
 Use the `mixins.less` file to create your mixin.